wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

 Try it several times, maybe a dozen times.
 You may even find that odometry is accurate when, say, turning left but is off when turning right.

-To make this process easier, I've provided a LibreCalc spreadsheet that will help you calculate the error in rotation of the robot.
+To make this process easier, I've provided a LibreOffice Calc spreadsheet that will help you calculate the error in rotation of the robot.
 It can be found in the workspace at [src/Robotics_Book/book/media/CalibratingRotation.ods](src/Robotics_Book/book/media/CalibratingRotation.ods).